lunaticsm/Image-Uploader-API/README.md

 FastAPI-powered micro CDN for storing and serving uploaded assets.
 Files are written to disk, indexed with SQLModel, and delivered with CDN-friendly cache headers plus live usage stats on the landing page.

 ## Features
-- Public upload and listing endpoints with UUID-based storage.
+- Public upload and listing endpoints with compact base62 slugs (Telegraph/ImgBB style URLs).
 - 10&nbsp;MB per-file upload cap with friendly error responses.
 - In-memory rate limiting (per-client/minute) to prevent abuse.
 - Automatic cleanup job that prunes files after the configured retention window.